 The Human Drama of Saving Animals

 Thanks for listening to Going Wild.
-You can learn more about season three HERE and catch up on seasons one and two HERE.
+You can learn more about season four HERE and catch up on seasons one through three HERE.

 If you want to support us, you can follow Going Wild on your favorite podcast-listening app.
 And while you're there, please leave us a review.
 It really helps.

-You can also get updates and bonus content by following me, Dr. Rae Wynn-Grant, and PBS Nature on Instagram, TikTok, Twitter, and Facebook.
+Follow PBS Nature and Dr. Rae Wynn-Grant on Instagram, TikTok, X, and Facebook.
 You can find more information on all of our guests this season in each episode's show notes.
 And you can catch new episodes of Nature, Wednesdays at 8/7 Central on PBS, pbs.org/nature, and the PBS app.

 Going Wild is a podcast by PBS Nature.
 NATURE is an award-winning series created by The WNET Group and made possible by all of you.